• Skip to primary navigation

 What is a Venn Diagram

-A Venn diagram shows the relationship between a group of different things visually, allowing children to sort data into two or three circles which overlap in the middle.
+A Venn diagram visually shows the relationship between a group of different things, allowing children to sort data into two or three circles that overlap in the middle.

-A rule is set for each circle and numbers or objects placed in the overlapping area must follow both rules.
-Venn diagrams are great for encouraging children to sort objects following rules.
+A rule is set for each circle, and numbers or objects placed in the overlapping area must follow both rules.
+Venn diagrams are great for encouraging children to sort objects according to rules.

 How to make a Venn Diagram with hula hoops

-It would obviously be much easier to just draw the circles, but using hula hoops just makes it a bit more fun.
+It would be much easier to draw the circles, but using hula hoops just makes it a bit more fun.

-We used a very simple example of likes and dislikes with shared likes in the middle using two hula hoops to make it a bit more visual.
+We used a simple example of likes and dislikes with shared likes in the middle, using two hula hoops to make it more visual.

 hula hoop venn diagram

-I then let the children have a go using a Venn diagram to sort their Playmobil people depending on the colour of their clothes.
+I then let the children use a Venn diagram to sort their Playmobil people according to the colour of their clothes.
 The figure on the outside doesn’t have green or blue clothes, while the two figures in the overlapping area have both green and blue clothes.

 You could make this even more fun by using dinosaurs, food or likes and dislikes.